open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 The next two sections will describe the concepts of Telemetry Schema v1.2 and the Resolved Telemetry Schema.

-## Application/Library Telemetry Schema
+## Component Telemetry Schema

-The Application/Library Telemetry Schema, also known as the App Telemetry Schema, is a user-friendly format for defining an application's or library's telemetry schema.
+The Component Telemetry Schema is a user-friendly format for defining an application's or library's telemetry schema.
 Authors of applications or libraries can enhance an existing resolved telemetry schema by overriding or adding new elements, referencing semantic convention registries, defining resource attributes (only for applications), defining properties of the instrumentation library, and defining the telemetry signals an application or library can produce.
 They can also use the versioning mechanism from OTEP 0152.
 The base schema is typically the official Telemetry Schema, which links to the OpenTelemetry Semantic Convention Registry.
 The final schema in this system, named the Application Telemetry Schema, details all the signals produced by a specific application.

 Although there is no direct lineage between these systems, a similar approach was designed and deployed by Facebook to address the same type of problem but in a proprietary context (refer to this [positional paper](https://research.facebook.com/publications/positional-paper-schema-first-application-telemetry/) for more information).

-The following diagram shows how a Telemetry Schema is structured.
+The following diagram shows how a Component Telemetry Schema is structured.

 ![Telemetry Schema](./img/0240-otel-weaver-app-telemetry-schema.svg)